 Certain risk factors increase your chances of having a blood clot.
 A recent hospital stay, especially one that’s lengthy or related to a major surgery, increases your risk of a blood clot.

-Common risk factors that can put you at a moderate risk for a blood clot include:
+Common factors that can put you at a moderate risk for a blood clot include:

-- age, especially if you are over the age of 65
+- age, especially if you’re over the age of 65

 - lengthy travel, such as any trips that caused you to sit for more than four hours at a time